wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

 Steps 3 to 6 show the requests needed to add a due diligence update, from initializing the due diligence update to submitting it.

 Steps 4 and 5 can be repeated as many times as needed, as it is allowed to include multiple evidence items in an update, including none.
-Note the different IDs used in these requests.
-Step 4 uses the due diligence update ID, whereas Step 5 uses the evidence ID.

 Finally, when the due diligence update completes in Step 6, the due diligence summary will apply the update.